oucler/Behavioral-Cloning/README.md

 ## Model Architecture and Training Strategy:
 ### 1. **An appropriate model architecture has been employed**:

-## Neural Network Model Specificatios
-The model table shown below is based on [NVDIA](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and some modification made to the model -- images contain information and to avoid overfitting 50% of data is dropped.
+* The model table shown below is based on [NVDIA](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) and some modification made to the model -- images contain irrelevant information such as sky and trees also to avoid overfitting 50% of data is dropped.

 | Layer(type)          | Output Shape    | Param#  |
 | ---------------------|:---------------:| -------:|